Created by Sam Wiebe

 Wakeland never knew Chelsea Loam, who disappeared eleven years earlier.
 But when he's hired to find her after all these years, he soon realizes she may have been a lot of things, but "innocent" doesn't seem to have ever been one of them.
 The trail soon leads to a convicted serial killer, a biker gang, far too many nasty secrets and far too many nasty (and dangerous) people who would rather those secrets were never exposed.

 Vancouver's Sam Wiebe's crime fiction has been published internationally.
-Recent projects include audio adaptations of Hamlet and Frankenstein, an independent film script, and a follow-up novel.
+Recent projects include audio adaptations of Hamlet and Frankenstein, an independent film script, and a follow-up novel, Cut You Down, which was published in February 2018.

 -- Owen Laukkanen